JaredStemper/Scylla/README.md

 * `prefix + s`: split pane horizontally
 * `prefix + ,`: rename pane
 * `prefix + c`: new window
-* `prefix + w`: view all sessions, windows, and panes.
-Use vim bindings or mouse to quickly switch
+* Use the `shift + arrow key` to move to other windows quickly
-* use the mouse to click to other panes/windows and resize any panes
+* Use the mouse to click to other panes/windows and resize any panes
 * `prefix + (`: shift to next session (e.g., from initScan to unauth)
 * `prefix + )`: shift to prior session
-* Use the `shift + arrow key` to move to other windows quickly
+* `prefix + w`: view all sessions, windows, and panes.
+Use vim bindings or mouse to quickly switch
 * `prefix + e`:  set current session path to current pane path (useful if constantly in a different directory and wanting to open up new windows/panes in that new directory)
 * Copy/Paste
   * Regular Clipboard